Ph.D. in Geospatial Analytics

 Ten fully funded Ph.D. graduate assistantships with $30,000 salary (minimum), benefits and tuition waiver are available each Fall through the Center for Geospatial Analytics.

-While we do not require students to secure an advisor prior to admission, we strongly encourage applicants to contact the supervisors of assistantship positions that would be of interest to them.
-Please note that not all of our faculty are recruiting each year, so we suggest restricting your inquiries to those with open positions.
-We also offer admission to a limited number of students on internal program funding who are matched to an advisor and a research project during their first year.
+While securing an advisor prior to admission is not required, we highly encourage applicants to reach out to potential supervisors for assistantship positions of interest.
+Please be aware that not all faculty members are recruiting each year, so we recommend focusing your inquiries on those with available positions.
+We also admit a select number of students on internal program funding, who will be matched with an advisor and research project during their first year.

-Applications for Fall 2025 admissions will open in October.
+Applications for Fall 2025 admissions are now open.
 The application deadline is February 1, 2025 – all recommendations and test scores must be received by this date.

 There are several opportunities for students to receive a stipend above the base rate of $30,000.
 These fellowships do not require an additional application: